Jimmy Baio

 James Joseph Baio (born March 15, 1962) is an American former actor.
 He began acting on TV at the age of 13.
 Baio is best known for playing Billy Tate on Soap.
 His last role was in the 1996 film The Mirror Has Two Faces.

 Career

 Baio first appeared onscreen in 1975 at age 13.
-He made guest appearances on series such as The Facts of Life, Fantasy Island and The Love Boat, but his best known role was probably as Billy Tate on the comedy series Soap (1977–81).
+He made guest appearances on series such as The Facts of Life, Fantasy Island and The Love Boat, but his best known role was as Billy Tate on the comedy series Soap (1977–81).

 Baio's other credits include Matlock, Trapper John, M.D., Matt Houston, Too Close for Comfort and Family Feud.
 Baio, along with Susan Richardson, participated in the Junior Pyramid special of The $20,000 Pyramid in 1979.
 He also appeared in the comedy movie The Bad News Bears in Breaking Training (1977) as Carmen Ronzonni.

 Personal life

 He was born in Brooklyn, New York.
 He is the cousin of actor Scott Baio and Vampire Weekend band member Chris Baio.
-Jimmy is the uncle of New York Yankees outfielder Harrison Bader.
-Like his cousin Scott, he graduated from Xaverian High School in 1980.
+He is also the uncle of Major League Baseball player Harrison Bader.